sudoecho1/mcp-server-403-fix/README.md

 # Burp Suite MCP Server Extension

+> **Custom Fork**: This is a fork of the official PortSwigger mcp-server with fixes for external access support.
+See [External Access Fix](#external-access-fix) below.

 ## Overview

 Integrate Burp Suite with AI Clients using the Model Context Protocol (MCP).